nicohiggs/gopal_and_will_test/README.md

 * Push the changes.
 * Notify me when you have completed this.

-If you get stuck you can ask me, Zohaib, or Will for help.
+If you get stuck you can ask me, Zohaib, or Tim for help.